Bootstrapping Code Translation with Weighted Multilanguage Exploration: Experiments and Results

 The gains also generalize across different model families.
 As shown in Table~\ref{tab:model_main}, on HumanEval-X and TransCoder-Test, \methodname yields average improvements of 10.37\% and 5.12\% for Qwen3-1.7B, 16.57\% and 5.84\% for Llama-3.1-8B-Instruct, 15.35\% and 1.03\% for Qwen2.5-7B-Instruct, respectively.
 Compared with the larger-scale sibling in the same model family, it achieves comparable overall performance and even excels in several specific directions despite much smaller parameters.

 Moreover, we compare \methodname with strong finetuning code-translation baselines in Table~\ref{tab:method_main}.
-To guarantee a strictly fair comparison, all methods are initialized from the same Qwen3-1.7B base model and trained on the same dataset with \methodname, except for EffiReasonTrans, which uses its released dataset. \methodname outperforms these methods on all benchmarks and tasks, with particularly large gains in P$\to$C and J$\to$C. Overall, these results demonstrate that \methodname is an effective RLVR method for multilingual code translation, leveraging the scalability of unit tests as verifiable oracles.
+To guarantee a strictly fair comparison, all methods are initialized from the same Qwen3-1.7B base model and trained on the same dataset with \methodname, except for EffiReasonTrans, which uses its released dataset. \methodname outperforms these methods on both benchmarks on average, with particularly large gains in J$\to$C. Overall, these results demonstrate that \methodname is an effective RLVR method for multilingual code translation, leveraging the scalability of unit tests as verifiable oracles.